-- Inoperable exterior windows are the preferred selection for new buildings.
-Design consideration for the use of any operable window type must be reviewed and approved by UMD P&C at the initial design phases. - Building pressurization shall be maintained at 0.05" positive referenced to atmosphere. - Fume Hood applications shall be of a manifolded design incorporating manifolded fan systems (with N+1) with centrally connected fume hood exhaust and general exhaust, (less specific purpose exhaust such as radioisotope applications).
+- Windows for buildings shall be inoperable, building pressurization shall be maintained at 0.05" positive referenced to atmosphere. - Fume Hood applications shall be of a manifolded design incorporating manifolded fan systems (with N+1) with centrally connected fume hood exhaust and general exhaust, (less specific purpose exhaust such as radioisotope applications).
 Laboratory exhaust fans shall be based upon specific laboratory grade fan manufacturers utilizing Strobic as Basis of Design.
 Fume hoods, general air supply and exhaust shall be balanced utilizing specific purpose VAV or 2 position CV laboratory valves.
 Basis of Design for laboratory valves shall be Phoenix, dependent upon rate of response valves shall utilize electronic actuation.
 All laboratory systems shall integrate into the University CCMS (BAS-ATC) system. - Fume hoods are to be controlled by venturi valves with either fume hood sash position sensor or fume hood side wall velocity probe.
 Face velocity monitor is required if sash height sensing is used.
 If fume hood controller with side wall face velocity measurement is provided, an additional face velocity monitor is not required.
 Fume hood exhaust flow rate should be designed for an 18" sash height.
 If the sash is raised above the 18" design height, the fume hood local audible and local alarm is to annunciate.
 Fume hoods are to be fitted with mechanical sash stops at 18" sash height.
 Acceptable venturi valve manufacturers are Phoenix, TSI and Siemens.